jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 The two meter symbols denote Z-basis measurements, as described in the section on [Measurement](#measurement).

+Bell measurement is used, for example, in the [Quantum Teleportation](#quantum-teleportation) protocol.

 ### Monogomy of Entanglement

 The principle of the *Monogomy of Entanglement* says that if two qubits are maximally entangled with one another, they cannot have any entanglement with a third qubit.
+This principle is important in quantum cryptography.

 However, this does not mean that multi-qubit entanglement is impossible, just that there are some restrictions on what is allowed.
-This principle is important in quantum cryptography.

 For example, three qubits can be fully entangled, but without any entanglement between the two qubits of any pair.
 Examples of this are the GHZ state: